VengeanceReloaded/.github/profile/README.md

 # Jagged Alliance 2 1.13 Vengeance: Reloaded

-JA2 - Vengeance : Reloaded is a 1.13 mod based on the v7609 source code but using it's own exe and custom features.
+JA2 - Vengeance : Reloaded is a 1.13 mod based on the v7609 source code but using its own exe and custom features.

 These features include:
 * New and improved maps, many using custom-built tilesets